kikikimi/kbookweb/ReadMe.txt

 automobile3.txt (different config for an auto Model). automobile4.txt(different config for an auto Model).
-./sqlscripts/createTables.sql (used for setting up for tables for database operation)
+./sqlscripts/createTables.sql (used for setting up for tables for database operation) There's a mysqldump of the project at dbrecreate.sql

 Added for Lab 6